What are the other possible causes?

 - Kidney stones are hard stones that can form in the kidney, in the tube (the ureter) draining urine from the kidney, or in the bladder.

-- A stone that passes into the ureter draining urine from your right kidney may cause pain that starts in your right loin and spreads (radiates) to your groin and RLQ, or into your testicle (testis) if you are a man.
+- A stone that passes into the tube (the ureter) draining urine from your left kidney may cause pain that starts in your left loin and spreads (radiates) to your groin and left lower quadrant (LLQ), or into your testicle (testis) if you are a man.

 - You may notice blood in your pee.